edgedb/edgedb/docs/stdlib/datetime.rst

 .. eql:function:: cal::date_get(dt: local_date, el: str) -> float64

-    Returns the element of a :eql:type:`cal::local_date` type by a name.
+    Returns the element of a :eql:type:`cal::local_date` given a unit name.

     The :eql:type:`cal::local_date` scalar has the following elements available for extraction: